ivthefourth/project2/README.md

 [Read more about Waffle workflow.](https://help.waffle.io/automatic-work-tracking/auto-work-tracking-basics/recommended-workflow-using-pull-requests-automatic-work-tracking)

 ## Dev Server
-* **Start the server** by opening a new terminal window and entering `npm start`.
+* **Start the server** by opening a new terminal window and entering `npm run devserver`.
-* Server will be on http://localhost:8080/ with auto-refresh enabled.
+* Server will be on http://localhost:3000/ .
 * **Stop the server** by pressing `ctrl` + `C` on the terminal window that is running the server.
+* **Note:** If you add new folders, you will need to stop and restart the dev server.